 4.1.
 Defining detailed projects with municipal and community emergency committees.

 As stated in the interim report, the communities have prioritized each of the growing infrastructure works in correspondence with the risk scenarios, mitigation requirements and / or support affected the attention of those favoring constructive techniques rooted in the culture such as local construction Bahareque.
-This prioritization was validated by the municipal authorities who were unable to provide additional financial contribution or in kind, due to the small budget available and the lack of Central Government financial transfers to the majority of rural mayors, a fact compounded by the suspension of work the staff of the Mayor's Marale.
+This prioritization was validated by the municipal authorities who were unable to provide additional financial contribution or in kind, due to the small budget available and the lack of Central Government financial transfers to the majority of rural mayors, a fact compounded by the suspension of work by ?? the staff of the Mayor's Marale.
 However, both Mayors gave support by providing in some cases, transportation and hauling of materials.

 In other news, reforestation in the Encinal was not performed in view the geological survey did not reflect this place as a critical site.
-Instead we made a reforestacuión work in extremely critical area surrounding the community of The Collapse, next to Encinal.
+Instead we made a reforestation work in extremely critical area surrounding the community of the Collapse, next to Encinal.
 Similarly, the Earthquake Resistant Shelter in the community of La Union could not be performed in view could not get a spot in a safe area by the community.
 But community prioritized the construction of a Bridge Hammock at the height of the community of Las Lagunas bridge that are direct beneficiaries.

 The communities in turn, actively participated through a good level of organization that allowed them to qualify and quantify individual contributions in return.
 This participation meant, among other activities, the contribution of local materials like sand, gravel, stone and timber and hauling supplies such as cement, lime, roofing sheet, depending on the nature of each work.

-In total 12 works were developed, mitigation (2 reforestations: 1 Yorito Plan and 1 in the collapse Marale, 2 Marale containment works and in the Plan).
-4 correspond to works in support of Emergency (3 bridges Marale hammock, Vallecito and Las Lagunas and 1 in Matacaballo Yorito).
-The four remaining works relate to Earthquake Resistant construction of four hostels (The Plan Yorito Himerto and Turin, and in El Puerto in Marale).
+In total 12 works were developed: mitigation (2 reforestations: 1 Yorito Plan and 1 in the collapse Marale, 2 Marale containment works and in the Plan); 4 correspond to works in support of Emergency (3 bridges Marale hammock, Vallecito and Las Lagunas and 1 in Matacaballo Yorito); the 4 remaining works relate to Earthquake Resistant construction of four hostels (The Plan Yorito Himerto and Turin, and in El Puerto in Marale).

-The communities in which deck bridges were built, historically have been isolated by the inability to cross the river because of the extreme increase in the flow by preventing the evacuation of people and goods, the transport of wounded or sick, the movement of goods and / or delivery humanitarian aid.
-The bridges can now facilitate the work on evacuation and other activities described.
+The communities in which deck bridges were built, historically have been isolated by the inability to cross the river because of the extreme increase in the flow by preventing the evacuation of people and goods, the transport of wounded or sick, the movement of goods and / or delivery of humanitarian aid.
+The bridges can now facilitate the evacuation work and other activities described.

 In the case of reforestation, communities prioritize the stabilization of critical areas due to the high degree of instability of the soil saturation particularly associated with heavy rains and the very composition of the soil.
 Reforestation in both cases led to the design and implementation of reforestation plan that included among others, a description of the areas: topography, soils, species and / or asocianes plant in the area.

-Special mention deserves the Earthquake Resistant Construction of Hostels for they have served to show communities that from a traditional building techniques, you can add value to higher level of security to resist seismic activity and recurrent in the area.
+Special mention deserves the construction Earthquake Resistant of Hostels as they have served to show communities that from a traditional building techniques, you can add value to higher level of security to resist recurrent seismic activity in the area.
 Thus, communities used this technique to integrate building blocks to achieve the shear.
 Another added value to this activity is that the technique has been replicated in the homes built under the Housing Project Rehubicación has been integrated into this project with the allocation by COPECO of funds donated by the Government of Trinidad Tobago for this purpose.

-Detail on Infraestructure works
+Details on Infrastructure works